 I post links to articles and commentaries elsewhere that I would like to share with my readers on my Twitter account, so please feel free to click the homepage link to follow me on Twitter.

-In closing, I offer my favorite quote from the man whose work inspired the title of my weblog, Thomas Paine:
+In closing, I offer my favorite quote from the man whose work inspired the title of my blog, Thomas Paine:

 “A long habit of not thinking a thing wrong gives it a superficial appearance of being right.”